How Agile Improves Asset Manager Selection Process

 3. Digital Tools

 Technology is what ties everything together.
 Without the right infrastructure, even the best teams and processes struggle to scale.
-Agile investment selection relies on digital platforms that support:
+Agile investment manager selection relies on digital platforms that support:

 • Seamless data integration